kis3lori/fca-tools-bundle/README.md

   The script is still there and can be used for reference or for debugging.

 ## Installation

-An in-dept windows installation guide can be found at [docs/windows-install-guide.md](docs/windows-install-guide.md)

 1. Clone the project
 2. Install the project dependencies.